 However, through the help of physical therapists and strength coaches throughout the world, I have found numerous exercises for bad knees which reduce pain, improve long-term health and condition, and help your knees function normally!

-In my opinion, the best leg exercises for bad knees are:
+Along with what I have already mentioned, in my opinion, the best leg exercises for bad knees are:

 Keep reading below to find out my favorite leg exercises for bad knees!